kumarvna/terraform-azurerm-vnet/README.md

 ## Subnets

-This module handles the creation and a list of address spaces for subnets.
-This module uses `for_each` to create subnets and corresponding service endpoints, service delegation, and network security groups.
-This module associates the subnets to network security groups as well with additional user-defined NSG rules.
+This module handles the following types of subnet creation:

+* __Subnets__ - add, change, or delete of subnet supported.
+The subnet name and address range must be unique within the address space for the virtual network.
+A subnet may optionally have one or more service endpoints enabled for it.
+To enable a service endpoint for a service, select the service or services that you want to enable service endpoints for from the Services list.
+A subnet may optionally have one or more delegations enabled for it.
+Subnet delegation gives explicit permissions to the service to create service-specific resources in the subnet using a unique identifier during service deployment.
+To delegate for a service, select the service you want to delegate to from the Services list.

+* __GatewaySubnet__ - Subnet to provision VPN Gateway or Express route Gateway.
+This can be created by setting up `gateway_subnet_address_prefix` argument with a valid address prefix.
+This subnet must have a name "AzureFirewallSubnet" and the mask of at least /27

+* __AzureFirewallSubnet__ - If added the Firewall module, this subnet is to deploys an Azure Firewall that will monitor all incoming and outgoing traffic.
+This can be created by setting up `firewall_subnet_address_prefix` argument with a valid address prefix.
+This subnet must have a name "AzureFirewallSubnet" and the mask of at least /26

 It is also possible to add other routes to the associated route tables outside of this module.
+This module also creates network security groups for all subnets except Gateway and firewall subnets.

 ## Virtual Network service endpoints